Follow Us Online

 Survival Food Series: 3 Ways To Naturally Make Yeast

 Where would we be without the discovery of yeast?
-Fresh, puffy bread would be non-existent, and need I not mention the fact that beer, wine and alcohol products would cease to exist.
+Fresh, puffy bread would be non-existent and need I not mention the fact that beer, wine, and alcohol products would cease to exist.
 Of course, all yeasts were not created equal.
 Some yeasts are made for making bread and baked goods, and some yeasts are made for distilling spirits.

 Knowing ways of making this essential prep would be beneficial to anyone trying to live off of the food supply they have.
-Grains, vegetables and fruits are three of the easiest ways to find yeast.
+Grains, vegetables, and fruits are three of the easiest ways to find yeast.
 Some have even used herbs to get their yeast.

 How Does It Work?

 Did you know that yeast is actually alive on plants?
 As long as it has warmth, moisture, and food to grow, it will stay alive.
-Fruits, vegetables, herbs, and all edible sources have yeast living on it’s surface.
-As a result, using different produce will add to the flavor of the bread you make.
-Simply by soaking the produce in water, you can separate the yeast and use the water it is floating in.
-The water and yeast actually start the fermentation process that when mixed with flours creates that desirable baked good we love so much.
-This fermented concoction is also called a bread starter by some.
+Fruits, vegetables, and herbs have yeast living on its surface.
+As a result, using different products will add to the flavor of the bread you make.
+For example, using a potato yeast starter will add more moisture to the dough due to its ability to hold more moisture.

 By using this method, however much water the recipe calls for is how much water to soak the fruit, vegetable, herb or grain in.
 Those that have used this method rave about raisins as being one of the best fruits to use for acquiring yeast.